jasonjoh/o365-tutorial/README.md

 ## Implementing OAuth2 ##

 Our goal in this section is to make the link on our home page initiate the [OAuth2 Authorization Code Grant flow with Azure AD](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx).
 To make things easier, we'll use the [oauth2 gem](https://github.com/intridea/oauth2) to handle our OAuth requests.
-Open the `./o365-tutorial/GemFile` and add the following line anywhere in that file:
+We'll also use the [activerecord-session_store gem](https://github.com/rails/activerecord-session_store) to store our sessions in a database.
+Open the `./o365-tutorial/GemFile` and add the following lines anywhere in that file:

     gem 'oauth2'
+    gem 'activerecord-session_store'

 Save the file and run the following command (restart the rails server afterwards):

     bundle install

+Now let's configure the app to use the `activerecord-session_store` gem for session storage.
+The reason for this is that the default cookie store is limited to 4KB of data, which isn't enough for us to store the tokens we'll get back from Azure.

+Open the `.\o365-tutorial\config\initializers\session_store.rb` file.
+Replace the text `:cookie_store` with `:active_record_store`.

+On the command line, enter the following commands to generate the session database.

+    rails generate active_record:session_migration
+    rails db:migrate

 Because of the nature of the OAuth2 flow, it makes sense to create a controller to handle the redirects from Azure.
 Run the following command to generate a controller named `Auth`: